GHC HOUSING PARTNERS

 Ms. Lawshe has more than 20 years of experience in real estate development and finance.
 Prior to joining GHC, Ms. Lawshe served as the chief executive officer of A Community of Friends (ACOF), a Los Angeles-based nonprofit development organization.
 Under her leadership, ACOF produced approximately 800 units in Los Angeles, Orange and San Diego counties, and raised more than $100 million in capital from private and public sources.

 Ms. Lawshe obtained an MBA, with a concentration in real estate finance, at the Anderson School at UCLA and a bachelor of science in industrial management/industrial engineering from Purdue University.

-Vice President of Acquisitions and Development
+Managing Director of Acquisitions and Development

 Previously, Mr. Miller co-founded Sureharbor in 2007 where he was a managing principal of its consulting practice, specializing in representing developers and nonprofits in public finance and affordable housing.
 Prior to that, he was a principal at DPFG, a national real estate development consulting firm.
 During this period, Mr. Miller was responsible for structuring more than $750 million in bond and tax credit financing transactions and analyzing and negotiating numerous development agreements and tax increment financings.